 There are one or two flaws that I found in the writing of Five Nights at Freddy’s: The Silver Eyes but they weren’t huge and probably unnoticeable to a lot of readers.
 My main issue was that the book takes place in 1993 but the teenage characters in it speak and act more like teenagers in 2016.
 Like I said, it probably wouldn’t be noticeable to younger readers but for people who were close to that age in 1993 it does stand out.

 There was only one part that I had a major problem with because it’s a huge plot hole and, quite honestly, stupid.
 I think it could have been written a little better to get the kids to Freddy’s.
-I’ll go into it below, just highlight if you want to read it because it’s a massive spoiler.
+I’ll go into it below, just peek under the spoiler tag to check it out:

 A complaint some people had was the ending and the behavior of the animatronics.
 I think it makes perfect sense, within the context of the story but that’s for each reader to decide for themselves, I guess.